 - Ensure your organization’s network settings allow the high-speed uploader to communicate with DISCO.
-Contact your IT support team to ensure the high-speed uploader can communicate with the Native file ingest URLs.
+Contact your IT support team to ensure the high-speed uploader can communicate with the Ingest URLs.

 Solution: Find out if you have SSL inspection enabled on your firewall, because this will degrade the uploader’s performance.
 If you do have SSL inspection enabled, ask for it to be disabled for uploader traffic.
-Refer your IT team to Ingesting native files for IT administrators.
+Refer your IT team to DISCO's High-speed uploader for IT administrators.

 Issue: I’m seeing the 404 error message.